WICD (TV): History

-With this switch, WICD replaced WAND as the default ABC affiliate for the Illinois side of the Terre Haute, Indiana market, which had not had an ABC affiliate of its own since longtime affiliate WBAK-TV switched to Fox in 1995.
+With this switch, WICD replaced WAND as the default ABC affiliate for the Illinois side of the Terre Haute, Indiana, market, which had not had an ABC affiliate of its own since longtime affiliate WBAK-TV switched to Fox in 1995.
 The network swap actually improved reception for ABC programming on the Illinois side of the market.
 WICD's transmitter is not far from the Indiana line, while WAND's transmitter in Argenta is near the middle of the state.
 Due to contracts with satellite providers, for a long time WICS was the only ABC station in the market uplinked on the Champaign–Springfield–Decatur local feeds.
-However, Dish Network's Champaign–Springfield–Decatur feed began airing WICD on February 23, 2013 alongside WICS.
+However, Dish Network's Champaign–Springfield–Decatur feed began airing WICD on February 23, 2013, alongside WICS.
 For the same reason, when Dish dropped WRTV from Indianapolis as the local ABC affiliate for the Terre Haute feed, it uplinked WICS rather than WICD.
 This ended at the start of the 2011–12 television season, when WAWV-TV rejoined ABC.

 In March 2011, WICD added music video channel TheCoolTV to its second digital subchannel and Comcast digital channel 807.
 On August 31, 2012, TheCoolTV was dropped from all Sinclair stations, including WICD.
-On December 31, 2012, Sinclair Broadcast Group closed on the purchase of the non-license assets of GOCOM's three television stations, WRSP/WCCU and sister station WBUI for approximately $25.6 million.
-Sinclair is providing sales and other non-programming services to the stations pursuant to shared services and joint sales agreements.
+On December 31, 2012, Sinclair closed on the purchase of the non-license assets of GOCOM's three television stations, WRSP/WCCU and sister station WBUI for approximately $25.6 million.
+Sinclair provides sales and other non-programming services to the stations pursuant to shared services and joint sales agreements.
 Both WRSP/WCCU and WBUI were initially operated from separate facilities from WICS/WICD.
 However, WCCU quickly moved its advertising sales operation from its location on South Neil Street/U.S. 45 in Champaign into WICD's studios.
 Eventually, WRSP and WBUI also moved from their offices on Old Rochester Road in Springfield and were consolidated into WICS' facility.

+On March 11, 2025, it was reported that Sinclair (WICD Licensee, LLC) would sell five TV stations, including WICD and WICS, to Rincon Broadcasting Group, led by Todd Parkin.
+The sale was approved by the FCC on July 1, and completed on July 9.